ARTICLES

 Poppy Flowers Origin and Nuances

 Poppies are herbaceous annual, biennial, or short-lived perennial plants.
-They are any of several flowering plants of the Papaveraceae family which come in a variety of shapes, sizes, and colors that go beyond the most common red.
+They are one of several flowering plants of the Papaveraceae family that are widely cultivated and come in different shapes, sizes, and colors outside of the most common red.

 Photo by Eugene Lisyuk